Promoting the Risk-Based Approach to AML/CFT : Takeaways From FATF's Revised Standards

 Key Revisions to the FATF Standards

-The February 2025 revisions to the FATF Standards include six important changes that strengthen the risk-based approach:
+The revisions to the FATF Standards include important changes that strengthen the risk-based approach.
+This includes:

-Proportionate measures: Measures should be proportionate to the risk identified, rather than merely “commensurate.”
+Proportionate measures: Measures should be proportionate to the risk identified, rather than commensurate, highlighting that the measure should appropriately correspond to the level of risk identified.

-Supervisory responsibility: Supervisors must ensure subject persons implement obligations proportionately.
+Supervisory responsibility: Supervisors must apply the same risk-based principles and ensure subject persons implement obligations proportionately.

 Encouraging simplified measures: Countries should actively allow and encourage simplified measures in lower-risk scenarios.

-Differentiation by risk: Subject persons should tailor measures according to risk, as opposed to "may" strengthening proportional application.
+Differentiation by risk: Subject persons, such as financial institutions, notaries, real estate agents and auditors, should tailor measures according to risk, as opposed to may, strengthening proportional application.

 Non-face-to-face relationships: Considered higher risk only if appropriate mitigating measures are not implemented, acknowledging the prevalence of non-face-to-face interactions nowadays.